-There are several ways in which the city can meet it's 100% renewable electricity goal, though the different pathways to reach that goal produce different impacts on the local grid and community resilience.
-A focus of the SEP will be to prioritize policy measures and strategies that result in locally sited renewable energy and energy efficiency deployment to achieve these goals.
+There are several ways in which the city can meet its 100% renewable electricity goal, though the different pathways to reach that goal produce different impacts on the local grid and community resilience.
+A focus of the SEP will be to prioritize policy measures and strategies that result in locally-sited renewable energy and energy efficiency deployment to achieve these goals.

-The most common method for cities in California without municipal utilities to meet renewable energy goals is Community Choice Aggregation (CCA).
-Forming a CCA allows cities to procure their own energy supply while leaving operation of the distribution and transmission grid to the local investor-owned utility $(IOU)^7$.
-Although forming a CCA is the most straightforward method to achieving these goals, recent rules passed by the California Public Utilities Commission (CPUC) have potentially reduced the ability of CCAs to offer renewable electricity at a rate competitive with IOUs8.
-The County of Santa Barbara in conjunction with the Cities of Goleta, Santa Barbara, and Carpinteria have re-commissioned an update to its existing CCE feasibility study to account for these and other recent policy and market changes.
-The study results are expected early summer 2019.
+The most common method for cities in California without municipal utilities to meet renewable energy goals is through a Community Choice Aggregation (CCA) energy supplier.
+Forming a CCA allows cities to procure their own energy supply while leaving operation of the distribution and transmission grid to the local investor-owned utility (IOU).8 Although forming a CCA is the most straightforward method to achieving these goals, recent rules passed by the California Public Utilities Commission (CPUC) have potentially reduced the ability of CCAs to offer renewable electricity at a rate competitive with IOUs.9 The County of Santa Barbara, in conjunction with the Cities of Goleta, Santa Barbara, and Carpinteria, has recommissioned an update to its existing CCA feasibility study to account for these and other recent policy and market changes.
+The study results are expected in early summer 2019.

-Should a CCA be determined unviable, another option for Goleta's municipal facility goal is five new green energy programs in an application filed by SCE with the California Public Utilities Commission in August of 2018.
-Their purpose is to allow customers the opportunity to use renewable energy resources to meet their electricity needs.
-These programs would be implemented in 2021, but they would not be available to CCA customers.
-One of the programs includes a Green Tariff in which 100% of the enrolled customer's energy needs are met with renewable energy sources.
+Should a CCA be determined unviable, new green energy programs offered by SCE may be another option for meeting Goleta's municipal facility goal.
+In August of 2018, SCE proposed five new green energy programs to the CPUC.
+The purpose of the proposed programs is to offer customers increased options and opportunities to use renewable energy resources to meet their electricity needs.
+As initially proposed, these programs would be implemented in 2021, but they would not be available to CCA customers.
+One of the programs includes a Green Tariff in which 100% of the enrolled customer's energy needs would be met with renewable energy sources through the payment of a premium adder to the energy bill.
 Another program, called Green Direct, involves SCE procuring renewable energy PPAs customized for the City's facilities.
-Various aspects of the proposed tariffs and cost recovery approach are intended to enable SCE to offer a rate that is expected to be more economic than SCE's current Green Tariff portion of the existing Green Tariff Shared Renewables (GTSR) programs.
-However, even though these programs will be offered by SCE, they will include the Power
+Various aspects of the proposed tariffs and cost recovery approach are intended to enable SCE to offer a rate that is expected to be more economically viable than SCE's current Green Tariff portion of the existing Green Tariff Shared Renewables (GTSR) programs.
+However, even though these programs will